tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 Today we cover
 [Chapter 2: Expressions](https://openstax.org/books/introduction-python-programming/pages/2-1-the-python-shell)
 in the OpenStax text.

+## Homework02
+### due tomorrow
+Read __Chapter 2: Variables and Expressions__ of the Zybook and complete all of the exercises and labs in Chapter 2.
+Submit a reflection about what you learned on the MLA app.

 ### Additional notes
 * [setup the vscode environment](../notes/vscode.md)
 * [string operations](../notes/string_operations.md)